 Figure 1: Tentative process-centred ToC for UNICEF COs' COVID-19 response

-Source: UNICEF (2020)
+Source: RTA Round 1 TOR

 While we structure our analysis and presentation of the findings around the evaluation questions rather than the business processes identified in the ToC, we implicitly make use of the ToC.
 We use the ToC as a guide in the deep-dive analysis of COVID-19 response in education since it allows us to systematically examine the COVID-19 response for potential bottlenecks, and the framing of the COVID-19 response in terms of business processes is consistent with the predominantly qualitative slant of the RTA analysis.
 We opted for the use of the ToC as an implicit rather than an explicit guide to our analysis so as to be consistent with a light-touch and formative approach, rather than a summative assessment.
 In other words, we probed all elements of the ToC through KIIs and a desk review, but focusing our analysis only on the processes and aspects of response that emerged as most salient in the KIIs for the purpose of answering our assessment questions, and that offered clear value-added in terms of learning from the COVID-19 response experience.
 We therefore accepted some ‘loss’ of summative rigour and comprehensiveness, but have reason to believe that this ‘loss’ affects aspects of the COVID-19 response that are of secondary or tertiary importance (based on key informants’ feedback).